 Master Seminar: "Innovating for Impact" Winter Term

-Due to the ongoing Corona-pandemic, this course will be held in digital format in the winter term 2020/2021.
-Detailed instructions on the organization of the seminar (e.g., instructions on how to prepare for the kick-off) will be communicated to all accepted students via e-mail on October 19, 2020.
+This course will likely be held in a mixture of online and in-person formats in the winter term 2023/2024.
+Detailed instructions on the concrete organization of the seminar will be communicated to all accepted students via e-mail on October 13th.

 What is this course about?

 Businesses are increasingly required to not only consider the economic or financial consequences of their practices but also how these affect the environment, other stakeholders, and society in general.
 The seminar will explore topics concerning the impact of innovations along multiple dimensions.
 Students will be expected to conduct a literature review and empirical analysis of innovation in targeted contexts or settings.
 The aim is to experiment with and explore data, its analysis forms, advantages and disadvantages while obtaining insight into different theoretical lenses applied in innovation research.

 How is the seminar conducted?

 - The seminar is held in English (instructions, presentations, and final paper) with some elements (data) in German.

 - You will work in teams.